sah0017/hw-associations-reviews/README.md

 by default by Bundler.))

 Follow the instructions for `omniauth-github` to setup your Rack middleware to intercept the above routes.
+Whereas the generic omniauth has you create an omniauth.rb file, for this exercise you will create a github.rb file per the `omniauth-github` instructions.
 You will need to set up environment variables with your github developer keys.
 In order for your app to authenticate with Github, you must register your app and obtain a Github key and a Github secret.
 Follow these [instructions](https://docs.github.com/en/enterprise-server@3.4/developers/apps/building-github-apps/authenticating-with-github-apps#generating-a-private-key) to set up the key and secret.
 Then you'll want to put these into Linux environment variables.
-The ENV['GITHUB_KEY'] and ENV['GITHUB_SECRET'] will read the key and secret from the environment variables and pass them to Github.
-If you're unfamiliar with environment variables, this tutorial explains how to set up [environment variables in Rails](https://blog.devgenius.io/what-are-environment-variables-in-rails-6f7e97a0b164)
+The ENV['GITHUB_KEY'] and ENV['GITHUB_SECRET'] in github.rb will read the key and secret from the environment variables and pass them to Github.
+If you're unfamiliar with environment variables, this tutorial explains how to set up [environment variables in Rails.](https://blog.devgenius.io/what-are-environment-variables-in-rails-6f7e97a0b164)

 * At this point, you should be committing three new or modified files---what are they?